theo-armour/wikitheo/2025-11-15-wikitheo-journal.md

 # WikiTheo Journal

 ## 2025-11-15 Prompt 02

 # Prompt: Personal Knowledge Base Category System

 Create a comprehensive personal knowledge base category system based on Wikipedia's 13 main categories for organizing bookmarks and personal files.
-The system will be implemented as a hierarchical markdown structure suitable for GitHub Pages.
+The system will be implemented as a hierarchical GitHub Flavored Markdown structure suitable for GitHub Pages.

 ## Structure Requirements